All Episodes

 I mean, there's, I think there's a quote about like not wishing for calmer waters, but wishing for the strength to endure them.

-Or I might be mixing quotes, but I feel that way.
+I might be mixing quotes, but I feel that way.

-Cause I don't think I ever expected that I would be dealing with the type of adversity that I'm dealing with now, but it's taught me a lot.
+Careful what you wish for, because I don't think I ever expected that I would be dealing with the type of adversity that I'm dealing with now, but it's taught me a lot.

 I've grown a lot.

-Um, ironically, the tools that I, that I learned and the, I think, uh, awareness is and kind of the self-reliance both like in the physical world, but also emotionally that I developed by being part of ESP has been the thing that's allowed me to kind of weather this controversy and,
+Ironically, the tools that I, that I learned and the, I think, awarenesses and kind of the self-reliance, both like in the physical world, but also emotionally that I developed by being part of ESP has been the thing that's allowed me to kind of weather this controversy in this crazy few years.

-in this crazy few years now of course I wouldn't be dealing with it if I hadn't been a part of it, but I'm also grateful because I feel like adversity is how we like by how we deal with adversity is how we define ourselves.
+Now, of course, I wouldn't be dealing with it if I hadn't been a part of it, but I'm also grateful because I feel like adversity is how we, like by how we deal with adversity, is how we define ourselves.

 It's how we build character.

-What do we do when you know we the things that we are attached to are on the line?
+What do we do when, you know, we, the things that we are attached to are on the line?

 Do we do the right thing?

-And that I didn't know what I would do in extreme circumstances because I did still live a very comfortable life, and I feel you know, I guess I have more confidence in myself and more trust in myself now.
+And I feel, you know, I guess I have more confidence in myself and more trust in myself now.

-Yeah, when did you first meet Keith and what was that like?
+But like when seniors, yeah, when did you first meet Keith and what was that like?

 I imagine it was after you'd done several ESP courses, right?

-Yeah, he sometimes would come and do what we call the forum after certain trainings, and earlier on he did it more.
+Yeah, he sometimes would come and do what we call a forum after certain trainings.

 So I think in either my first or second training, he came and did a forum, which was basically he would show up and people could ask him anything they wanted.

-Like did he have a rep before he showed up?
+Like, did he have a rep before he showed up?

 Pardon?